jgi-genomeocean/genomeocean/README.md

 ## 2. Usage

-GenomeOcean is compatible with all the standard HuggingFace APIs.
-Our implement further wraps it with vLLM for generation efficiency and quality.
+GenomeOcean is compatible with all the standard HuggingFace APIs (Publically available on HuggingFace at `pGenomeOcean/GenomeOcean-4B`.).

+Our implement further wraps it with vLLM and some bioinformatics tools for generation efficiency and quality.

 ### 2.1 Our implementation (Recommended)